ShanaryS/algorithm-visualizer/README.md

 python run_search_visualizer
 ```

-To use google maps functionality, you need a google static maps api key.
+To use google maps functionality, you need static maps api key from google.
+You can get it for free at: https://developers.google.com/maps/documentation/maps-static/get-api-key.
 Once you have access, create a '.env' file in the root project directory (or next to .exe if created) with the text:
 ```bash
 API_KEY="YOUR_KEY"
 ```